 Bachelor of Computer Science with Honours

 This degree involves a fourth year of study for students with an above average academic record.
 It includes a one semester research project.
-Graduates who achieve the appropriate level of Honours are eligible to apply to enrol for a research Master degree or the degree of Doctor of Philosophy (PhD).
+Graduates who achieve the appropriate level of Honours are eligible to apply to enrol for a research Master degree or the degree of Doctor of Philosophy (PhD)

-Graduate Certificate (one semester)
+Graduate Certificate (one trimester)

-Graduate Diploma (two semesters)
+Graduate Diploma (two trimesters)

-Masters (three semesters)
+Masters (three or four trimesters)

 Graduate Diploma in Information Technology